 Every budget must start from the same place: figuring out how much you're making and how much you're spending each month.
 By figuring out where your money is going, you'll be more aware of where you need to cut back to pay off your debt and contribute to savings.
+To discover your spending habits, keep receipts of all of your purchases for the period of one month and then total them up.
 You may be surprised to find that little luxuries like going out for coffee, eating out and taking long drives really add up over the course of a month.

 To Stop Living Paycheck to Paycheck